tum-esi/common-coding-conventions/README.md

 Do not blindly follow this guide but think for yourself.
 The goal of software development is keeping the code complexity low.
 Period.
-None of the fancy patterns matters if the code becomes impossible to maintain.
+None of the rules and fancy patterns matters if the code becomes impossible to maintain.